By Rick Steves

 For the most part, you can hop on nearly all Swiss trains with just your rail pass in hand.
 Designated scenic routes (those with names, such as the Glacier Express), and some international trains (such as to/from France and Italy or night trains through Germany) do require paid seat reservations, as indicated in online train schedules.

 - Mt.
-Rigi: 50 percent off all trains along the slopes of Mt.
-Rigi (otherwise $25–40 per leg)
+Rigi: 50 percent off all trains and lifts above Vitznau/Arth-Goldau/Weggis (full price: $25–40 per leg)

-Switzerland-only rail passes cover much more:
+Switzerland-only rail passes cover much more (see coverage map):

 - Mt.
-Rigi: All Mt.
-Rigi–area trains covered by Swiss Pass
+Rigi: All trains and lifts up Mt.
+Rigi are covered

 - Postal buses (which go just about everywhere trains/lifts don't): Covered